 By arrangement with the New Jersey State Department of Education, the school recommends its graduates for certification as teachers, administrators and counselors.
-These programs are generally acceptable in other states that recognize the standards of the National Council for Accreditation of Teacher Education or the National Association of State Directors of Teacher Education and Certification.
+These programs are generally acceptable in other states that recognize the standards of the National Council for Accreditation of Teacher Education (NCATE) or the National Association of State Directors of Teacher Education (NASDTEC) and Certification.

 The School of Education makes every effort to relate student needs, program innovations and interdisciplinary offerings to the contemporary world.
-The school has been actively involved in all types of grant programs, especially those in special, bilingual, parent and early childhood education, Head Start, technology and gerontology.
+The school has been actively involved in all types of grant programs, especially those in special, bilingual, parent and early childhood education, technology and urban education.